THEA 332 / 333 Course Guide

 Research requires you to use the correct tools for each topic.
 Using the correct tools promotes quality research and saves you time and frustration.

 Start your research project early by meeting with me!
-I will show you the research tools you need, teach you to use the tools, and demonstrate how to search the theatre and dance databases to get the best results.
-You may also ask for help at the Carrier Library Ask Desk.
+I'll show you the research tools you need, teach you to use the tools, and demonstrate how to search the theatre and dance databases to get the best results.
+Use my contact information on this, or any theatre and dance research guide, to get into touch.

 Books are probably your best tool for biographies and general history.
 Biographical and historical articles are too specific and narrow.
 Subject encyclopedias such as the Encyclopedia of the Victorian Era will give you broad historical context.
 Playwright and designer biographies will do the same.
 Additionally, books such as the Cambridge Companion to Eugene O'Neill or the Cambridge Companion to Greek Comedy provide excellent, readable background.